 IM delivers a copy of the adjunct in Spec,CP.
-As a result, the adjunct both follows and precedes the verbal complex, creating a linearization paradox.
-We assume that Chain Reduction in K'iche' and Kaqchikel applies to avoid the paradox and has the following format (note that we assume that the fronting particle is a clitic that attaches to the verb stem):24
+As a result, the adjunct is required to both follow and precede the verbal complex, creating a linearization paradox.
+We assume that Chain Reduction in K'iche' and Kaqchikel applies to avoid the paradox and has the following format (note that we assume that the fronting particle is a clitic that attaches upwards to the verb stem):24